GAMOMAT Enters the US Market Through a Partnership with Bragg Gaming Group

 Disappointing Player Impact

 Dietmar Hermjohannes, Founder and Managing Director of Gamomat Development GmbH, has expressed enthusiasm about entering the U.S. market, citing extensive research into local preferences.
-However, this “tailored” approach seems to be more about maximizing profits through lower RTPs rather than genuinely enhancing player satisfaction.
-The promise of a customized gaming experience rings hollow if it comes at the expense of players' potential winnings.
+However, this "tailored" approach seems to be more about maximising profits through lower RTPs rather than genuinely enhancing player satisfaction.
+The promise of a customised gaming experience rings hollow if it comes at the expense of players' potential winnings.

 Matevž Mazij, CEO and Chair of the Board at Bragg Gaming Group, has similarly praised the partnership, but the excitement about blending innovative solutions with commercial success does little to address the negative impact on players.
 The realignment of game RTPs to suit profit margins rather than player interests is a significant concern that overshadows any claims of innovation.